0BananaBig0/from_gcc_to_cpp/docs/ConversionAndCasting.md

    process**, which can be accomplished through various casting methods.
 5. Conversion and casting can **impact performance**, especially in performance-critical applications.
+6. When **a conversion occurs** between two types, **the impact on performance depends on how difficult it is to operate on those types**.
+7. For example, converting between `int` and `float` can impact performance because operations on `float` are generally slower.
+8. However, converting between `int` and `unsigned int` does not typically have a significant performance impact, as both are integer types.

 ### Implicit Conversion